h8d13/Vase/README.md

 Written in bash and python.

 > Installs **6-13x faster** than any other distro with KDE, thanks to simply caching files overlayed onto the ISO.
 > And also due to tools made by the release engineering teams at Arch.

+This works from official arch ISO (using mirrors slower depending on internet speed) or the one built here (faster,using cached files).

-At the cost of having to do more frequent builds.
+> At the cost of having to do more frequent builds.
+For example at major releases of upstream sources.

 ---